2021–22 LBA season: Regular season

 In the regular season, teams play against each other home-and-away in a round-robin format.
 The matchdays are from September 25, 2021, to May 8, 2022.

 League table

 Playoffs

 The LBA playoffs quarterfinals and semifinals are best of five formats, while the finals series are best of seven format.
-The playoffs will start in May 2022, to finish in June 2022, depending on result.
+The playoffs started in May 2022 and finished in June 2022.